By Carla Olivo, Marine Spouse

-Perhaps San Antonio’s most famous attraction, the Alamo is the home of the famous 1836 battle and becomes a living history with special demonstrations and events all year long.
-This beautiful 300-year-old former Spanish mission turned fortress is open year-round and is free everyone to visit.
-Missions National Historical Park is a chain of four Spanish colonial missions—Concepción, San José, San Juan, and Espada-feature eight miles of paved cycling and walking path.
+San Antonio’s most famous attraction, the Alamo, is the home of the famous 1836 battle.
+It becomes a living history with special demonstrations and events all year long.
+This beautiful 300-year-old former Spanish mission turned fortress is open year-round and is free everyone.
+Missions National Historical Park is a chain of four Spanish colonial missions—Concepción, San José, San Juan, and Espada.
+It features eight miles of paved cycling and walking path.
 Canoes and kayaks can be paddled along sections of the Mission Reach.
 The visitor center is located at Mission San José.

 Located on the northern side of downtown, San Pedro Springs is the second oldest municipal parks in the nation and is truly an urban oasis.
 There are 46 acres featuring walking/hiking paths and a pool for summer swimming.

 Brackenridge Park More than 340 acres of woodland, trails and a historic par-72 golf course are sure to please outdoor lovers!
 Your little ones will love riding a miniature train around the park.
 Here you will also find the San Antonio Zoo, and Japanese Tea Gardens.

 In downtown San Antonio, the .65-acre Dog Park at Madison Square Park features a fenced off-leash area, mutt-mitts, a doggie drinking fountain, and benches.